All Episodes

 Way more channels for half the cost.

-After the first year, the subscription then drops to 5795 monthly, where you change or upgrade any time.
+After the first year, the subscription then drops to $57.95 monthly, where you change or upgrade anytime.

-Go to QUXnow.com and get yours today.
+Go to QUXNow.com and get yours today.

-Use promo code RUDI.
+Use promo code Rudy.

 Act fast.

-Here we are, pretty much at the beginning of the process here at this pristine.
+Here we are, pretty much at the beginning of the process here at this pristine, I call it a laboratory.

-It's not like a factory, it's like a hospital.
+It's like a hospital.

 This is the beginning of the process for roasting.

-Deep green, very good quality.
+Cheap green, very good quality.

 Most people don't use this quality.